worthingtonse/client-prompts/Ideas In Progress/QMAIL/phase-I-drd.md

         datetime StartDateTime "The time the user account was created" }

-   VALIDATION_SERVER {
+    SESSION {

-       int validationServerID "The ID of the validation server" string name "Name of the validation server"
+        int SessionKey "The session key"
-  }
+        int UserID PK "The expected UserID of the session" int MinuntesUntilTimeout "How many minutes before the session key timesout" datetime StartDateTime "The time the session started" }

     USER_MAILSERVER {
         int UserID FK "Denomination and Serial Number"